cysouw/diathesis/text/c08_preverbs.md

 b.
 Ich verbitte mir dein Verhalten.
 :::

 However, the datives in many of these examples can be interpreted as a beneficiary, so it might be better to interpret them as a kind of *für* beneficiary dative, see [@sec:prepositions-benefactive-dative].
 The reflexive marking might also not be necessary, i.e. the action could also be performed in favour of somebody else.
-When both these possibilities come together, then this diathesis would be a transparent stack of applicative +> beneficiary dative +> self-inflicting reflexive [@next] and would not warrant a separate subsection (for the notion 'stack' see [@sec:intro-stacking]).
+When both these possibilities come together, then this diathesis would be a transparent stack of applicative +> beneficiary dative +> self-inflicting reflexive [@next] and would not warrant a separate subsection (for the notion "stack" see [@sec:intro-stacking]).

 ::: ex
 Ich bettele um ein Stück Brot für dich. \